-B. Technical Assistance
+C. Technical Assistance

-Two technical assistance sessions will be held for those interested in applying for funding.
-A session will be held for homeless and CDBG services projects and another session for capital and operations and maintenance projects.
+Technical assistance sessions will be held for those interested in applying for funding.
 During the sessions, staff will provide information to citizens concerning who can apply for funds, funds expected to be available, the range of activities that may be undertaken, priorities for funding, application submission requirements, the application deadline, and how decisions concerning funding will be made.
-The date and time of the technical assistance sessions will be published in the NOFA and included in the schedules posted on the web site.
+The date and time of the technical assistance sessions will be published in the NOFA and RFP and included in the schedules posted on the web site.